-Today is Independence Day, a holiday commemorating the signing of a declaration of independence and sparking a revolution.
+Today is Independence Day in the USA, a holiday commemorating the signing of a declaration of independence and sparking a revolution.
 The right to self determination is a strong theme in Star Trek.
 Regardless of the Prime Directive, Star Trek’s captain’s were known for getting involved and taking on causes.
 Today we look at some of their finest moments fighting for independence.

 Original Series – Kirk sows seeds of revolution